ehihn/ehihn/README.md

 -  Hola, I’m Emanuel
--  I like guitars, synths and
+-  I like guitars, synths and cats
--  I’m currently learning Ruby
+-  I’m currently learning Ruby (but I'm also a dad so bear with me)
 -  I’m looking to collaborate on music software

 <!---